 The project was divided into modules that followed the logical flow of the application.
 Milestones were associated with those modules or their respective sections.
 The first version was released three months after the project had started and provided the first and most complex step of the mortgages tracking process.
 The main purpose of this version was to perform QA on a real-world data sample and evaluate the tool and its User Experience (UX).
 The second version was released after six months and was deployed immediately for use.

-After six months, a fully functional version was deployed for immediate use and regionalized to several different countries in which HSBC maintains operating facilities.
+After six months, a fully functional version was deployed for immediate use and regionalized to several different countries in which the financial institutions maintains operating facilities.

 Based on the further discovery of the commercial loan officer’s daily work requirements, a third version of the product was released, which further improved both the UX and performance.

-This loan application product continues to be used to this day, providing the service quality required by HSBC’s Global Bank Group.
+This loan application product continues to be used to this day.